Coronavirus Job Retention Scheme FAQs for furloughing employees (updated 11 June 2020)

 The Government has reacted to the very real possibility that businesses will not be able to continue in the wake of the Covid-19 pandemic and the likelihood that if nothing is done, wide scale redundancies will be made, damaging the economy further.

 Its answer is the CJRS, which is a new system.
-It requires the employer to make a decision to lay off or ‘furlough’ staff, i.e. ask them to temporarily not to come to work.
-At the moment, the Government will then reimburse employers up to 80% of the cost of employing those people subject to a maximum amount of £2500 per month.
+It requires the employer to make a decision to lay off or ‘furlough’ staff, i.e. ask them to temporarily not come to work.
+Until 31 October 2020 there will be a scheme to reimburse some of the costs of employing people who agree not to come to work.

 What is the purpose of the scheme?